josephyzy/hello-world/README.md

 # hello-world
-Exercise to learn about GitHub essentials
+Exercise to learn about GitHub essentials!

 The guide I am following is https://guides.github.com/activities/hello-world/